 A Registrant granted an LOA is advised to maintain Professional Liability Insurance (E&O)/Liability throughout the period of leave.
 A Registrant on an LOA is encouraged to contact their E&O/Liability carrier to discuss change in practice status, as some carriers do have options of coverage for practice interruptions.
 Maintaining the E&O/Liability insurance coverage is to ensure that the Registrant is protected from any claim made against them with regards to an event that occurred prior to the LOA.
 Proof of E&O/Liability insurance will be required upon return to active practice.

 To apply for an LOA, a Registrant must complete the Leave of Absence Application, and pay processing fee as listed on the CVRP Fee Schedule.
 The LOA beginning date and the anticipated end date of the leave must be clearly noted on the application.

 Duration of Leave

 Duration of leave is dependent upon the type of LOA requested and circumstance of Registrant.
 If the leave goes beyond the dates approved, (if return to practice was originally anticipated before the Registrant’s annual renewal date), the Registrant must complete the application for LOA before or on the date of their annual renewal.
 Failure to do so will result in the assessment of registration penalty.

 Maintenance of Continuing Education

-Should LOA exceed three (3) years, reinstatement of the Registrant during the fourth (4) year will require completion and submission of the mandatory number of CEUs (34 Domain and 6 Ethics per 2-year period), along with completion of the CVRP Jurisprudence module.
+Should an LOA exceed 3 years, reinstatement of the Registrant during the fourth year will require completion and submission of the mandatory number of CEUs, along with completion of the CVRP Jurisprudence module.

-Reinstatement of Registrants exceeding four (4) years of leave will require completion of the CVRP Jurisprudence module and re-writing of the CVRP certification examination, and if applicable, the CCVE certification examination.
+Reinstatement of Registrants exceeding 4 years of leave will require completion of the CVRP Jurisprudence module and re-writing of the certification examination.